-At times, especially TOC is lengthy, you want to give page numbering to TOC separately from the rest of the documents.
+At times, especially when TOC is lengthy, you want to give numbering to TOC pages separately from the rest of the document.
 That is, if your TOC spans over 5 pages –you would want TOC pages to be numbered 1 to 5 and the main document to start again with page number 1.
+Let’s see how to do this.

 - Place the cursor at the beginning of your document